aronwolf90/k8s-config/README.md

 # Hetzner cluster

-It is a terraform module that allow to deploy a kubeadm based cluster on hetzner easily:
+It is a terraform module that allow to deploy a k0s based cluster on hetzner easily:

 It supports the following features:
 - Setup a full working k8s in a few minutes.
 - Upgrade the k8s version by just changing the version number.
 - Volumes (using Hetzner volumes)
-- Loadbalancers (Usings Hetzner load balancers)
+- Load balancers (Using Hetzner load balancers)

 ## Purpose of this cluster
 This cluster is thought for personal projects and small companies that need HA.
 This traduces in: